 The Emerald Publishing prize for the three best posters

-We are delighted that Emerald Publishing has offered prizes of £333 to each of the top three poster presenters.
-A panel of reviewers will read all of the posters in advance, and a subset of these reviewers will also attend all of the sessions.
-62.5% of the final score will be derived from the poster itself, and 37.5% from the actual presentation and wider contribution to the session.
-We hope to be able to announce the winners in the closing session.
+We were delighted that Emerald Publishing offered prizes of £333 to each of the top three poster presenters.
+A panel of reviewers read all of the posters in advance, and a subset of these reviewers also attended all of the sessions.
+62.5% of the final score was derived from the poster itself, and 37.5% from the actual presentation and wider contribution to the session.

 We strongly believe that all events and conferences (as well as non-conferences) should enable people to participate inclusively, respectfully and safely, and without fear of harassment.
-The ICT4D Non-Conference 2020 is therefore being held according to the UN system code of conduct.
-Any concerns during the event should be referred immediately to firstname.lastname@example.org.
+The ICT4D Non-Conference 2020 was therefore held according to the UN system code of conduct.
+No complaints were received during the event or in the following few days.